jaredweinfurtner/docs-project-layout/docs/source/index.rst

    * - **Copyright**
      - The Unlicense <http://unlicense.org>

 Welcome to the documentation of `docs-project-layout <https://github.com/jaredweinfurtner/docs-project-layout>`_!
-This documentation contains just Sagan Ipsum (Lorem Ipsum for the cosmos), but showcases the capabilities of Sphinx + Draw.io.
+This documentation is mocked and only contains `Sagan Ipsum <http://saganipsum.com/>`_ (Lorem Ipsum for the cosmos), but showcases the capabilities of Sphinx + Draw.io.

 .. only:: html